Skip to content

 jj git fetch --remote upstream

-If you want to preserve some of the changes you made, you can do jj branch set my-changes -r gh-pages BEFORE running the above commands.
+If you want to preserve some of the changes you made, you can do jj bookmark set my-changes -r gh-pages BEFORE running the above commands.

 Explanation of the docs-build-deploy script